jeftegoes/AwsOverview/Security, Identity, & Compliance/Amazon Inspector.md

 # 2. What does AWS Inspector evaluate?

-- **ATTENTION!
+- **IMPORTANT!
 Only for EC2 instances, Container Images and Lambda functions.**
 - Continuous scanning of the infrastructure, only when needed.
 - Package vulnerabilities (EC2, ECR and Lambda).
   - Database of CVE (Common Vulnerabilities and Exposures).